RajanSandha/auto_blog/_posts/2025-05-27-bitcoin-related-kidnapping-and-torture-a-dark-side.md

 ### The Arrest: Third Suspect Apprehended

 Law enforcement has made a significant breakthrough in a particularly gruesome case, arresting a third suspect allegedly linked to the kidnapping and torture of an individual for his bitcoin holdings.
-The New York Times [link to NYT article](URL) reported on the arrest, detailing the harrowing experience of the victim.
+The New York Times reported on the arrest, detailing the harrowing experience of the victim.

 ### The Ordeal: Three Weeks of Captivity and Torture